NisanurBulut/Camekan/ReadMe.md

 # Application Architecture
 * The Repository Pattern
 * Specification Pattern
+For a specification pattern, we can simply say that it is a pattern that allows us to create reusable parts by encapsulating the domain information / rules we want.
 - Seperation of concerns
 - Minimise dublicate query logic
 - Decouple business code from data access